-The Port's parks and open spaces also have been created to advance along the Port's 71⁄2 mile waterfront have been planned to provide continuous shoreline public access coordinated with the San Francisco Bay Trail, a 500-mile walking and bicycling route that circles San Francisco Bay, sponsored by and that the Association of Bay Area Governments (ABAG) manages.
+The Port's parks and open spaces also have been created to advance the San Francisco Bay Trail, a 500-mile walking and bicycling route that circles San Francisco Bay, sponsored by Association of Bay Area Governments (ABAG).

-As a counterpart to the Bay Trail, ABAG also manages expanded regional public access by initiating the San Francisco Bay Area Water Trail.
-(Water Trail) Established by the State of California, this trail is a growing network of beat launching and landing sites and other facilities around San Francisco Bay that serve non-motorized vessels such as kayaks small beaters and board sailors.
+As a counterpart to the Bay Trail, ABAG also manages the San Francisco Bay Area Water Trail.
+Established by the State of California, this trail is a growing network of launch and landing sites and other facilities around San Francisco Bay that serve non-motorized vessels such as kayaks and board sailors.
 The Water Trail program includes partnerships and a water recreation safety program to educate the maritime and water recreation community about how to share and enjoy the Bay safely together.
-The Water Trail offers incredible urban sights and views, along with places devoted to nature and viewing of birds and wildlife.
+The Water Trail offers incredible urban sights and views, along with places devoted to nature and viewing of